LeidenCBC/MGC-BioSB-SingleCellAnalysis2020/session-differentialexpression/Differential_Expression.md

 Nowadays, it is common to work with multiple scRNA-seq datasets.
-As we have seen in the integration practical, several strategies exist to integrate multiple datasets and perform cell-based analysis (e.g. clsutering or trajectory inference) using the integrated data (i.e. data corrected for batch effects).
+As we have seen in the integration practical, several strategies exist to integrate multiple datasets and perform cell-based analysis (e.g. clustering or trajectory inference) using the integrated data (i.e. data corrected for batch effects).

 But what about gene-based analysis?
 Can we use the integrated